cookem4/718_final_project_mcooke/README.md

 cd report_data_collection_table_ii
 sbatch data_collect_batch.sh
 ~~~
+The same issue is encountered here with running valgrind on the compute node as noted above.
 As the script runs the data collection progress will be printed for each dimension of 256,512,1024,2048 for the shown variants in Table II.
 The results will be present as csv files corresponding to the variant names present in the first column of Table II.

 Collecting this data should only take a couple minutes.